Rocking the Classics in Asheville

 “Asheville is a musical oasis between Nashville and Atlanta,” says David Whitehill, executive director of the Symphony.
 “We have an ecosystem here that is steeped in a rich music culture that includes guitars and drums, Moog synthesizers, Mozart, Bluegrass, Indie Rock and Jazz.
 This combination can’t help but produce great music.”

-Evidence of this is in the Symphony’s latest project – a recording album that shows the depth and breadth of Asheville’s musical community.
-What began as a soundtrack for an upcoming documentary on the noted North Carolina philanthropist Julian Price grew into a series of recording sessions with the Symphony and local musicians.
+Evidence of this is in one of the Symphony’s recent projects – a recording album that shows the depth and breadth of Asheville’s musical community.
+What began as a soundtrack for a documentary on the noted North Carolina philanthropist Julian Price grew into a series of recording sessions with the Symphony and local musicians.

 “The Asheville Symphony isn’t trying to be the New York Philharmonic,” Whitehill adds.
 “We’re doing things unique to Asheville.”
 For example, in tribute to Bob Moog, sound innovator and long-time Asheville resident, the Symphony performed Gustave Holst’s The Planets, using Moog Synthesizers in place of the female chorus.

-In March 2017 the Symphony will hold its Asheville Amadeus Festival.
+In March 2017 the Symphony hosted its Asheville Amadeus Festival.
 “The response was so great to the 2015 Festival featuring Emanuel Axe that we decided to make it a bi-annual event,” Whitehill said.
 “It’s not hard to attract talent of this caliber to Asheville because we have the reputation of being a great city in which to perform.”
-Speaking of talent, the 2017 Amadeus Festival features violinist Midori, one of the most admired violinists of her generation.
+The 2017 Amadeus Festival featured violinist Midori, one of the most admired violinists of her generation.
+The next Amadeus Festival is planned for 2019.

 David Starkey of the Asheville Lyric Opera also has found big-name talent is attracted to Asheville.
 From the home stage at the Diana Wortham Theatre, the opera company performs productions such as West Side Story, The Barber of Seville and Rigoletto.